paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 $$f(n, k, p) = P(X \| \Theta)$$ where $$X: k$$ and $$\Theta: (n, p)$$.

 The only justification I can think of at the time of writing this article is that this is a notation abuse.
-As we've seen in the case of Binomial distribution function (and other functions follow suite), there is a very specific support defined and one can't just turn other parameters into random variables and expect to obtain a joint distributon.
+As we've seen in the case of Binomial distribution function (and other functions follow suite), there is a very specific support defined and one can't just turn other hyperparameters into random variables and expect to obtain a joint distributon.

 In addition to causing confusion, it also introduces mathematical discrepancy - the nominator can no longer be treated as a distribution.
 So in order to bring the posterior back on track to being a regular distribution, another term needs to step in and act as a normalizer.